-We recommend students enroll in MATH 101, MATH 102, MATH 107, or CIS 171 in their first year, unless they have had a pre-calculus course; then they should consider MATH 108.
-Statistical literacy is another important area of mathematical study, and STAT 269 is a course that gives a good introduction to statistical methods and meets the QuEST requirement.
+We recommend students with a History or Public History major enroll in MATH 101, MATH 102, MATH 107, or CIS 171 in their first year, unless they have had a pre-calculus course; then they should consider MATH 108.
+Statistical literacy is another important area of mathematical study, and STAT 269 introduces statistical methods and meets the QuEST requirement.